zmcartor/homestead-guide/source/mining.rst

 Using geth
 -------------------------------
-When you start up your ethereum node with ``geth`` it is not mining by default.
-To start it in CPU mining mode, you use the ``--mine`` `command line option <https://github.com/ethereum/go-ethereum/wiki/Command-Line-Options>`__.
+When you start up your expanse node with ``geth`` it is not mining by default.
+To start it in CPU mining mode, you use the ``--mine`` `command line option <https://github.com/expanse-org/go-expanse/wiki/Command-Line-Options>`__.
 The ``-minerthreads`` parameter can be used to set the number parallel mining threads (defaulting to the total number of processor cores).

 ``geth --mine --minerthreads=4``

-You can also start and stop CPU mining at runtime using the `console <https://github.com/ethereum/go-ethereum/wiki/JavaScript-Console#adminminerstart>`__. ``miner.start`` takes an optional parameter for the number of miner threads.
+You can also start and stop CPU mining at runtime using the `console <https://github.com/expanse-org/go-expanse/wiki/JavaScript-Console#adminminerstart>`__. ``miner.start`` takes an optional parameter for the number of miner threads.

 .. code-block:: Javascript